RaphaelTurtlePower/objc_ios_guides/Introduction-to-iOS-for-Designers.md

   - [[Presenting Modal View Controllers]]
   - [[Working with UIKit Dynamics]]

-### Week 6 - TBD
+### Week 6 - UICollectionView with UIKit Dynamics

-We will be covering TBD.
+We will be covering working with UICollectionView and integrating it with UIKit Dynamics.
 We will be covering topics and use cases such as the following:

+- UICollectionView
+  - Custom collection view cells
+  - Using UICollectionViewFlowLayout for grid views
+- UICollectionView with UIKit Dynamics
+  - e.g., accordion scrolling in iMessages
+  - e.g., menu in Paper

 #### Homework